-1. GENERAL
+GENERAL

-In the opinion of Enterprise Products Partners L.P. (the "Company"), the accompanying unaudited consolidated financial statements include all adjustments consisting of normal recurring accruals necessary for a fair presentation of the Company's consolidated financial position as of March 31, 1999 and its consolidated results of operations and cash flows for the three month periods ended March 31, 1999 and 1998.
+In the opinion of Enterprise Products Partners L.P. (the "Company"), the accompanying unaudited consolidated financial statements include all adjustments consisting of normal recurring accruals necessary for a fair presentation of the Company's consolidated financial position as of June 30, 1999 and its consolidated results of operations and cash flows for the three and six month periods ended June 30, 1999 and 1998.
 Although the Company believes the disclosures in these financial statements are adequate to make the information presented not misleading, certain information and footnote disclosures normally included in annual financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission.
-These unaudited financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 1998 ("Form 10-K").
+These unaudited financial statements should be read in conjunction with the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 1998 ("Form 10-K").

-The results of operations for the three months ended March 31, 1999 are not necessarily indicative of the results to be expected for the full year.
+The results of operations for the three and six months ended June 30, 1999 are not necessarily indicative of the results to be expected for the full year.